sara-nl/ACES-Training/04-executing-pipeline.md

 cd ${MY_TEMP}
 ```

-Download the data and place in the tempory directory
+Download the data and place in the tempory directory.

 ```sh
 wget https://ndownloader.figshare.com/files/4851460